How to make a new patient appointment:

 The assessment of a new patient requires approximately 1 ½ hours.

-A caregiver that knows the patient is highly encouraged to attend the new patient appointment.
+A caregiver or individual that knows the patient well is highly encouraged to attend the new patient appointment.
 The caregiver has an extremely important role during the initial evaluation.

 At the first visit to the Stony Brook Center of Excellence for Alzheimer's Disease, any tests that have been previously performed should be brought with you to the appointment for review.
 These include: blood tests, neuropsychological testing, CT, MRI, and PET scans.